kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 Yes, disabling the feature will prevent the scheduler from preempting pods that reference ResourceClaims.

-Disabling it also discards any claim nominations that are currently held, which releases the capacity being held for preemptors that have not yet been scheduled.
+Disabling it also discards any claim nominations that are currently held by the scheduler in its memory, which releases the capacity being held for preemptors that have not yet been scheduled.
 Nothing is persisted, so there is no state to clean up and no reconciliation is required.